 Note that none of the options below feature ultra high-quality audio, but there are a few minor services that can fill that niche.
 Check out Amazon Music HD, Deezer, or Qobuz if you absolutely must have top-notch sound quality.

 Spotify is a name that just about everyone should be familiar with at this point.
-It’s the biggest name in music streaming, and with a free ad-supported plan it’s easy to get into.
+It’s the biggest name in music streaming, and with a free ad-supported plan, it’s easy to get into.
 If you want to get rid of the ads, the pricing is the same as Tidal Premium at $9.99, with discounts for students and families.

 There are two major things that set Spotify apart from other services.
 The first is podcasts.
 Spotify has invested heavily in the format, spending more than $100 million for the Joe Rogan Experience alone.
 It’s quickly becoming one of the best places to listen to podcasts, and Tidal’s podcast offerings are lacking at best.
 Having said that, some artists like Neil Young and Joni Mitchell have removed their music from Spotify in protest against Rogan’s podcast and track record of sharing COVID-19 misinformation with his listeners.

 Spotify also nudges out competitors with a host of social features.
 You can create collaborative playlists, share playlists, see what your friends are listening to, and more.
 Learn more about what Spotify has to offer at the link below.